shiiivam/website/README.md

-# JS CraftCamp - Website
+# JS CraftCamp - An amazing Web based project

 _New README is WIP_